 Seats Up to Seven

 One big difference between the Mach-E and the Model Y, is that the Model Y can be configured to seat up to seven people, similar to the larger Model X. Two front seats and three rear seats are standard.
-In 2021, third-row seats for two additional passengers will be available, for an extra $3,000.
+In 2021, third-row seats for two additional passengers became available, for an extra $3,000.

 Model Y Cargo Room